 The Ohio Department of Education's office of Early Learning and School Readiness licenses Barberton Preschool.
 This license is posted in the office for review along with the results from our most recent site inspection.
 A copy of the laws and rules governing our program are in the office and are also available for your review upon request.
 Our license records include reports from the Health and Fire Department, staff certifications, and trainings.
 All children's records are kept up-to-date with current health, educational, and safety records.

 Class Staff to Child Ratios

-Each preschool classroom will have a teacher and an assistant with a maximum of six children with special needs and ten children who are typically developing.
+Each preschool classroom will have a teacher and two assistants with a maximum of twenty students.
+Each classroom will have special needs peers with typical peer models.

 Roles